United Caring Services’ Men’s Emergency Night Shelter provides a safe and secure overnight haven for homeless men from 7:00 p.m. until 7:00 a.m.

 Basic Program Rules

-- Everyone staying in the Night Shelter program at UCS is assigned/eligible to be assigned a detail assignment
+- Everyone staying in the Night Shelter program at UCS is assigned/eligible to be assigned a duty assignment

 - Alcohol and/or illegal drugs are not allowed on shelter property